 MHCC are seeking individuals who have utilised their recovery journeys in their role as a peer worker.
 And have experience in training and facilitation utilising this same lived experience of recovery (as a consumer/ carer).

-A range of employment opportunities are available for experienced trainers in Certificate IV Mental Health with current industry experience.
-If this sounds like you please apply by sending your resume and a statement addressing the key selection criteria provided below.
+If this sounds like you then apply today by sending your resume and a statement addressing the selection criteria below.

-- Certificate IV in Workplace Training and Assessment (TAE40110)
+- Certificate IV in Training & Assessment TAE40110 (or working towards)

-- Current NSW drivers licence and willingness to travel within NSW and interstate as required
+- Current drivers licence and willingness to travel within NSW and Interstate

 Enquires and application including resume and cover letter addressing the Criteria outlined above are to be addressed to Erika Hewitt email email@example.com